 In the fall of 2009, I was asked by Jeff Weber (in a comment to this page) whether I had ever encountered a Stikeman & Co. binding with a fore-edge painting signed by M. (Morris) Kalaba.
 Jeff is writing a book about fore-edge paintings, and had discovered a description of a binding formerly in the William Randolph Hearst collection (sold at his death) which mentioned a fore-edge painting on a binding by Stikeman.
 After nearly twenty years of looking at every Stikeman binding I could find, my answer to Jeff was an emphatic ‘no’.
 I have never seen an example. …three months later, I stumbled on one.

-These are an unusual purchase for me, because they are technically outside my area of interest.
 They were produced (if we may date them by the dates on the fore-edge paintings) just as or just after Henry Stikeman retired from the art bookbinding profession.
 He had been binding for over 30 years, starting under William Matthews, and was president of Stikeman & Co. since founding it in1887.
 This pair of bindings was produced in the first year with Morris Kalaba at the helm.

 The spines, boards, and inner boards (doublures) are sprinkled with 200+ onlays of red and green.
 In keeping with Stikeman’s penchant for showcasing the leather, the gilt and onlay work is relegated to borders, with large open panels of crushed Moroccan leather in deep mauve.